lukateg/strength-age/README.md

 -- add progress bar from 0.1 do 1.0 version on the landing page and display that as progress from beta to live app -- implement subscription page and whole system for unsubscribe -- change create new class for subscription plan
+-- header overlaps the layout on the mobileå
+-- fix test review naming convention by not even adding a name and just using a design you screenshoted

 PATTERN TASKS: